Mauricio Dubon Player Props: Astros vs. Rockies

-Mauricio Dubon -- with a slugging percentage of .486 in his past 10 games, including five extra-base hits -- will be in action for the Houston Astros versus the Colorado Rockies, with Kyle Freeland on the mound, on July 4 at 4:10 PM ET.
+Mauricio Dubon -- with a slugging percentage of .513 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros against the Colorado Rockies, with Chase Anderson on the hill, on July 5 at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Rangers.
+He had two hits (going 2-for-5 with a triple and an RBI) in his most recent game against the Rockies.

 Mauricio Dubon Game Info & Props vs. the Rockies